 A guide to the flavor profiles and culinary uses

 Olive oil has a strong, distinctive flavor that is often described as fruity, buttery, and slightly pungent.
-The flavor can vary depending on the type of olive and the region it is grown in.
+The flavor can vary depending on the type of olive and the region in which it is grown.
 Extra-virgin olive oil (EVOO) is considered the highest quality, and it has a more robust flavor than regular or pure olive oil, which is a blend of refined and virgin oils.
-Due to its strong flavor, it is best used in dishes where it can be the star of the show such as salads, marinades, dressings, and bread dips.
+Due to its strong flavor, it is best used in dishes where it can be the star of the show, such as salads, marinades, dressings, and bread dips.

 Rice bran oil, on the other hand, has a milder flavor that is often described as nutty, slightly sweet, and neutral.
-It does not have the fruity notes of olive oil and it’s not as pungent.
-This makes it a great oil for dishes where it can be used as a background flavor, such as stir-fries, sautés, and deep-fried.
+It does not have the fruity notes of olive oil, and it’s not as pungent.
+This makes it a great oil for dishes where it can be used as a background flavor, such as stir-fries, sautés, and deep-fried foods.
 Rice bran oil is also a popular oil for baking and sautéing without overpowering the taste of the dish.

 Olive Oil vs Rice Bran Oil: Which is the Better Choice?